1970 Marcos State of the Nation Address protest: Further dispersal

 For the next few hours, activists and police continued to have encounters along Burgos Drive.
 In the heat of the riot, Senator Emmanuel Pelaez intervened for the student demonstrators, rescuing a demonstrator being pursued and requesting the police to withdraw.
 However, the riot squads did not retreat.
 The senator was then cheered on by the demonstrators for this gesture and carried him above their shoulders, thus he was exposed to the flying stones from the policemen.
 At around nine in the evening, the riots still continued and warning shots were fired into the air.
 The riot died down at around 10 p.m., with most of the demonstrators regrouping elsewhere to ensure the release of their companions who have been arrested earlier.

 In the aftermath of the rally, at least two were confirmed dead and several were injured.

 Aftermath

 The dispersal was met with contempt because of the "unprecedented display of sadism."
 Students declared a week-long boycott of classes and instead met to organize protest rallies.
 On the Wednesday that followed, Congress created a joint committee to investigate the "root causes of demonstrations in general."

 Since local police units like the Manila Police District (MPD) were under the command of the heads of local government, it was Mayor Antonio Villegas of the City of Manila that commended the MPD for their "exemplary behavior and courage" in protecting the First Couple during the encounter.
-He then declared that the MPD would no longer be the unit to provide security for protests that involve students, to keep the unit from being exposed to what he called "unfiar criticism".
+He then declared that the MPD would no longer be the unit to provide security for protests that involve students, to keep the unit from being exposed to what he called "unfair criticism".